Actis: A Strictly Local Union-Find Decoder: Background

-In our numerical emulations we make two simplifications: \begin{enumerate} \item We assume the \emph{global decoding} scheme i.e. we set $\mathbb F_0 =\mathbb F_\tau =\varnothing$, which explains the absence of vertical edges below $\upDelta \mathbb S_1$ and above $\upDelta \mathbb S_\tau$ in \cref{fig:3D_surface_code}.
-This allows us to determine the success of the decoder for a batch of $\tau+1$ measurement rounds in isolation.
-Considering how consecutive batches join at their time boundaries and decoding them is the topic of \emph{sliding window decoding} which we do not treat in this paper.
-Global decoding, though less realistic, captures the relevant behaviour of decoders like MWPM and UF, and leads to a negligible difference in decoding accuracy \cite[Appendix~C]{Skoric2023}. \item We set $p =q$ which suggests $\tau$ should be on the same order as $d$, hence we set $\tau =d$.
-Our versions of UF could account for $p \ne q$ by weighting the edges of $G$ in the syndrome validation stage. \end{enumerate}
+In our emulations we assume the \emph{batch decoding scheme} i.e.\ we set $\mathbb F_0 =\mathbb F_\tau =\varnothing$, which explains the absence of vertical edges below $\upDelta \mathbb S_1$ and above $\upDelta \mathbb S_\tau$ in \cref{fig:3D_surface_code}.
+This simplification allows us to determine the success of the decoder for a batch of $\tau+1$ measurement rounds in isolation.
+In contrast, continuously decoding a constant stream of syndrome data from an indefinite number of measurement rounds is the topic of \emph{stream decoding}.
+We do not treat this in our paper as methods already exist allowing most batch decoders, including our versions of UF, to be used as stream decoders \cite{Dennis2002,Tan2022,Skoric2023}.